Video conferencing is a valuable skill in today's world. Speakers League is a great place to learn how it's done!

-This has worked so well that we will have at least one "online-only" Speakers League Club beginning Fall 2020.
+This has worked so well that we now have at least one "online-only" Speakers League Club and are adding more.

 Here are some tips on how to use Zoom, and some recommendations to help you prepare for your Speakers League meetings!

 What Do I Need To Know To Prepare For My Role?

 FORMS: All the forms you need for meetings are available to print in the "Files" section of your club's groups.io page.
 Please do this before the meeting.

 Practice standing up and backing away from your device so that we can see you from the waist up, as pictured above.
 Do this before the meeting starts, so that we don't have to wait for you to adjust your monitor or headphone cord.

 You will only need to stand to answer an impromptu question or to give a prepared speech.
 All other participants may remain seated.

 Some roles will change for Zoom meetings.
 For example, the responsibilities of Vote Counter will now be handled by the Chairperson.
 At the end of each segment, the Timekeeper will announce eligibility as usual.
 Then, a "poll" will appear on your screen, allowing you to select the winner.
 The Chairperson will announce winners at the end of the meeting.
 If you are sharing a screen with a sibling, you will only get one online vote.
 Use Zoom to chat additional votes to the Chairperson, who will add your votes to the total.